johnmutuma5/Notes/Bash/bash-shell-scripting.md

 The sixth column is the time details of the file's creation.

 We can also issue `ls -l` with the `h`, human readable, option, `ls -lh` to see the outputs especially size in a human readable format e.g. `4.5K` instead of `4500` in the size column.
+Use the `-d` flag for the long listing of a directory.

 ## cd command
 Changes the present working directory.